Pep97/personal_website/readme.md

 1. Navigate to the `/sass/` directory.
 2. Make your changes to the `.scss` files.
 3. Save your changes.
 Gulp will automatically compile the SASS files to CSS and purge unused CSS.

+## Form Management

+I'm using [web3forms](https://web3forms.com) to receive emails when someone complete the form, to make sure you can do the same sign-up on their service and get your access key , then create an api.env file and write inside this `VALUE=YOUR-ACCESS-KEY`